 Talk with your doctor about how these drugs make you feel and look for an alternative that doesn’t trigger your anxiety or worsen your symptoms.

 Many people rely on their morning cup of joe to wake up, but it might actually trigger or worsen anxiety.
-According to one study in 2010, people with panic disorder and social anxiety disorder are especially sensitive to the anxiety-inducing effects of caffeine.
+According to one , people with panic disorder and social anxiety disorder are especially sensitive to the anxiety-inducing effects of caffeine.

 Work to cut back your caffeine intake by substituting noncaffeinated options whenever possible.